 This sandy bottom combined with the fact that the wind most commonly blows from the east means that visitors will be able to enjoy some of the biggest waves that any Malaga beach has to offer.

 What’s more, the laid back, vibrant atmosphere that Bil-Bil beach boasts is something that all surfers will absolutely love.
 When planning to surf in Spain, be sure to check out Bil-Bil Beach.

 Los Lances De Tarifa Beach

 Los Lances de Tarifa is a magnificent beach situated between the Atlantic Ocean and the Mediterranean Sea.
-It is perfect for unique surfing conditions.
-Just 14 km away from Africa, the beach has become something of a pilgrimage location for dedicated surfers from all over the world.
+It’s located in the province of Cádiz, Andalusia and is at the southernmost end of the Iberian Peninsula.

+Tarifa is also Europe’s capital of kite surfing.
+Don’t forget to book your airport transfer when you visit.
 You will love experiencing a beach vacation in any one of these beautiful areas.

 Planning a surfing vacation in Spain means you’ll have your pick of some of the most beautiful beaches with golden sand.
 Stay at one of the hotels on the beach to be just minutes away.
 Enjoy soaring waves, surf breaks, and some of the sandiest beaches around.

 Experienced surfers will have their pick of places to choose from.
 If you are beginner, you can check out surf schools as well.
 It’s a great way to paddle surf as you learn.
 They will also have wetsuits you can use so you don’t have to bring everything with you or invest in equipment.

 A side note: If you’ve heard of Malaga Cove, or RAT Beach or RAT point, this is in California, not Spain.